Newcomer’s Guide to the Best Neighborhoods in Chicago

 How to Find the Best Neighborhoods in Chicago?

 Are you wondering “where should I move“?
 When scouting for your new neighborhood, there are specific questions you should ask yourself:

 - Do you want to find a roommate?

 - Are you relocating with a family including kids?

 - Do you want to be close to your job or university?

 - Do you have a moving budget?

 - Can you compromise on size and move into a smaller home?

-These are all the factors you need to take into consideration.
+These are all the factors you need to take into consideration if you want to avoid some of the common moving mistakes.
 And also, if you are wondering what is the best time of year to move, we would typically say, anytime is the right time to move if you feel like it.
 But, since you are moving to Chicago, there are some things to know about moving in winter.

 Chi-Town is a place with a population of almost 3 million people, but its metropolitan area, including the suburbs, is home to around 10 million residents.
 So you can only assume how many neighborhoods this metropolis has.
 There are 77 community areas, and each of them has at least one neighborhood.
 Many are overlapping, so the exact number remains undefined, while some claim that there are more than 200 separate communities in Chi-Town.
-This can also be one of the most important relocation questions to ask your employer because the help of a local is always more than welcome.
+This can also be one of the most important relocation questions to ask your employer if you manage to find a job before moving to another state because the help of a local is always more than welcome.